Library MoreDep

 end.

 That is, inserting into a tree with root color c and black depth n, the variety of tree we get out depends on c.
-If we started with a red root, then we get back a possibly-invalid tree of depth n.
-If we started with a black root, we get back a valid tree of depth n with a root node of an arbitary color.
+If we started with a red root, then we get back a possibly invalid tree of depth n.
+If we started with a black root, we get back a valid tree of depth n with a root node of an arbitrary color.

 Here is the definition of ins.
 Again, we do not want to dwell on the functional details.